 Level 3 Attainment of Level 3 equates to achievement of 2 or more A-levels or equivalent qualifications.
-The following chart shows the percentage of the SEN cohort studying in Wirral at the age of 16 (academic age 15) who attain a level 3 by the age of 19 is 33.7% for those with SEN support and 11.7% for those with a statement or EHCP.
-Percentage of 19 year olds qualified to level 3 (2016/17 (academic))
+The following chart shows the percentage of the SEN cohort studying in Wirral at the age of 16 (academic age 15) who attain a level 3 by the age of 19 is 31.3% for those with SEN support and 13.7% for those with a statement or EHCP.

-% of 19 year olds with SEN Support qualified to level 3 (from 2013/14 (academic) to 2016/17 (academic))
+Percentage of 19 year olds qualified to level 3 (2017/18 (academic)) % of 19 year olds with SEN Support qualified to level 3 (from 2014/15 (academic) to 2017/18 (academic))

+Metric ID: 4678, Department for Education, Level 2 and 3 attainment by young people aged 19

-Metric ID: 4678, Department for Education, Level 2 and 3 attainment by young people aged 19 % of 19 year olds with statement of SEN or EHC plan qualified to level 3 (from 2013/14 (academic) to 2016/17 (academic))
+Metric ID: 4679, Department for Education, Level 2 and 3 attainment by young people aged 19 Accommodation status for adults with learning disabilities

-Metric ID: 4679, Department for Education, Level 2 and 3 attainment by young people aged 19 Accommodation status for adults with learning disabilities In Wirral, 84.0% of adults (defined as 18-65 year olds) with learning disabilities who were receiving support from social services lived in their own home or with familes, compared to 84.4% in the previous period and the All English metropolitan boroughs average of 83.0%.
+In Wirral, 85.4% of adults (defined as 18-65 year olds) with learning disabilities who were receiving support from social services lived in their own home or with familes, compared to 80.7% in the previous period and the All English metropolitan boroughs average of 82.3%.

-% of adults with learning disabilities who live in their own home or with their family (2016/17)
+% of adults with learning disabilities who live in their own home or with their family (2013/14) Source:

-Metric ID: 1097, NHS Digital, Measures from the Adult Social Care Outcomes Framework, England % of adults with learning disabilities in paid employment (from 2013/14 to 2016/17)
+Metric ID: 1097, NHS Digital, Measures from the Adult Social Care Outcomes Framework, England

+% of adults with learning disabilities in paid employment (from 2010/11 to 2013/14) Metric ID: 1095, NHS Digital, Measures from the Adult Social Care Outcomes Framework, England Experience of the system

-Metric ID: 1095, NHS Digital, Measures from the Adult Social Care Outcomes Framework, England Experience of the system A central aim of the reforms was to ensure that the experience of gaining support was positive for children, young people and their families.
+A central aim of the reforms was to ensure that the experience of gaining support was positive for children, young people and their families.
 If a child's parent or the young person is dissatisfied with their EHC needs assessment or plan, they can appeal to the First-tier (SEN and Disability) Tribunal.
 The tribunal hears appeals against decisions made by the local authorities.
 Mediation is when an impartial person, who is trained to deal with two opposing sides, acts as a referee in a dispute.
 Effective mediation provides a cost effective alternative in resolving disputes between parents, young people, health services and/or local authorities concerning the provision made for children with SEND.
-The number of mediation cases held in Wirral was 39, and the proportion that went on to appeal was 17.9%.
-The SEND tribunal appeal rate was 1.1% in Wirral , this compares to the average for All English metropolitan boroughs of 0.9%.
+The number of mediation cases held in Wirral was 46, and the proportion that went on to appeal was 60.9%.
+The SEND tribunal appeal rate was 1.1% in Wirral , this compares to the average for All English metropolitan boroughs of 0.9% .

 Please note that where values are not displayed, this is a result of them being suppressed, which means that the number of pupils is too low to be published.

-Wirral Mean for All English metropolitan boroughs 0 5 10 15 20 25 30 35 40 45 Number of mediation cases Source:
+Number of SEND mediation cases that have been held (2018) Source: